CMSgov/design-system/packages/docs/src/pages/guidelines/code-conventions.md

 ---

 <p class="ds-text--lead">
   The design system favors clarity over succinctness.
-This means the design system may be verbose, but it should deliver clarity and resilience in exchange.
-Keeping CSS legible and scalable means sacrificing a shorter syntax.
+This means the design system may be verbose, but it should deliver clarity, predictability, and legibility in exchange.
 </p>

-## CSS naming convention
+## CSS class naming convention

 <img src="{{root}}/public/images/naming-convention.svg" class="ds-u-border--1" />